Shrikavya23/Detection-of-DDoS-Attack/README.md

 ### 2. LSTM Model Development:
 Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) architecture that is designed to overcome the limitations of traditional RNNs in learning and retaining longterm dependencies in sequential data.
 ![image_2024-07-31_193406307](https://github.com/user-attachments/assets/fcce4220-3d87-466d-bdd7-db90774f6f1a)

+Each LSTM cell contains a memory cell and three gates: the input gate, the forget gate, and the output gate.
+* Memory Cell: It is capable of retaining information over long periods, enabling the LSTM model to capture dependencies across multiple time steps and a fundamental component of the LSTM architecture
+* Input Gate: The input gate controls the flow of new information into the memory cell.
+It evaluates the current input and the previous hidden state to determine which new information should be stored in the memory cell.
+* Forget Gate: It evaluates the current input and the previous hidden state to determine which information from the memory cell should be discarded or forgotten.
+The forget gate allows the LSTM model to prioritize important information while discarding irrelevant or outdated information, thereby maintaining the relevancy of the memory cell over time.

 ### 3. Model Training:
 * Training Dataset and Evaluation:The training process is not just a computational task, it's a dynamic journey where the model learns to discern patterns, adapt to complexities, and generalize from the provided data.